Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

 \subsection{Reducible subgroupoids}

 From now on, we will adopt all notations from the definition of a curve-graph-like graph (Definition~\ref{de:curve-graph-like}).
-In particular, in the following definition, the set $\calp_\ast(V(\Theta))$ is the one coming from that definition.

-\begin{de}[Irreducibility of a cocycle] Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a discrete measured groupoid over a base space $Y$, and let $\rho:\calg\to G$ be a cocycle.
+\begin{de}[Reducibility of a cocycle] Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
+Let $\calg$ be a discrete measured groupoid over a finite measure space $Y$, and let $\rho:\calg\to G$ be a strict cocycle.
+We say that $(\calg,\rho)$ is \begin{enumerate} \item \emph{reducible} if some vertex of $\Theta$ is $(\calg,\rho)$-invariant; \item \emph{stably reducible} if there exists a partition $Y=\dunion_{i\in I}Y_i$ into at most countably many Borel subsets such that $(\calg_{|Y_i},\rho)$ is reducible for every $i\in I$; \item \emph{nowhere reducible} if for every Borel subset $U\subseteq Y$ of positive measure, no vertex of $\Theta$ is $(\calg_{|U},\rho)$-invariant. \end{enumerate} \end{de}